Big Data

 Can I get coverage when not enrolled?

-If you would like to purchase insurance by month to cover your grace period after enrollment ends, or if you would like coverage for periods of OPT, academic training, or summer vacation quarter when you are not enrolled in classes, you may enroll online at Relation Insurance or by calling 1-800-537-1777 (Monday – Friday, 8:00 a.m. to 5:00 p.m.
-Pacific Time) and pay with a credit or debit card.
+If you would like to purchase insurance by month to cover your grace period after enrollment ends, or if you would like coverage for periods of OPT, academic training, or summer vacation quarter when you are not enrolled in classes, you may enroll online at My Care 26 and pay with a credit or debit card.
 You must have been covered by the plan within the last 30 days to be eligible.

 How do I submit a claim?

 In most cases you will pay a small copayment to see a doctor at the time of service and the doctor’s office will bill the insurance company directly.
-If you are required to pay in full for services up front at a doctor’s office, you can submit a claim electronically through the GeoBlue Member Hub at www.geobluestudents.com.
+If you are required to pay in full for services up front at a doctor’s office or if you are billed for services received at Campus Health and Wellbeing, you can submit a claim electronically through Cigna Envoy.
+Instructions are found on My Care 26.

 Am I exempt from the Cal Poly International Insurance Plan?